arunn03/wemotions-mobile-hiring/README.md

 -   Fork/clone this repo to your computer using `https://github.com/FlicLabs/wemotions-mobile.git`.
 -   Connect your devices/emulators and run the app using `flutter run` in the root of the project directory.

-# wemotions-mobile-hiring
+# Wemotions Mobile Hiring

-### **Flutter Developer Assignment: Implement 4D Scrolling for Video-to-Video App**
+## Flutter Developer Assignment: Implement 4D Scrolling for Video-to-Video App

-#### **Objective:**
+### Objective

-Enhance the Wemotions mobile app by implementing a dynamic 4D scrolling experience that allows users to interact seamlessly with video feeds and their video replies.
-The goal is to create an immersive experience where users can smoothly scroll through videos and view their corresponding replies, which are also videos.
+Enhance the Wemotions mobile app by implementing a dynamic 4D scrolling experience that enables users to seamlessly browse video feeds and their video replies.
+The goal is to create an immersive and smooth scrolling interface where users can easily navigate through videos and their corresponding video replies.

----

-#### **Reference Links:**
+### Reference Links

-- Excalidraw Diagram:
+- **Excalidraw Diagram:**
   [https://excalidraw.com/#json=NYW7oKLeXbjnMtQgm6iCk,akFQaE3U5-lOCNcYmAYHgA](https://excalidraw.com/#json=NYW7oKLeXbjnMtQgm6iCk,akFQaE3U5-lOCNcYmAYHgA)

-- Wemotions Team/Project Photos and Videos:
+- **Wemotions Team/Project Photos and Videos:**
   [https://photos.app.goo.gl/zeEeBYYmPxtqD6Gd6](https://photos.app.goo.gl/zeEeBYYmPxtqD6Gd6)

----

-#### **Tasks:**

-1. **API Integration:**

-   * **Endpoints to Use:**

-     * `https://api.wemotions.app/feed?page=1` — Fetches the list of video feeds (main videos).
-     * `https://api.wemotions.app/posts/{id}/replies` — Fetches video replies associated with a specific video post.

-   * **Expected Outcome:**

-     * Display video feeds dynamically.
-     * When a user taps on a video, fetch the replies (which are also videos) and show them seamlessly beneath the main video.
-     * Implement lazy loading for both video feeds and video replies to optimize the experience.

-2. **4D Scrolling Implementation:**

-   * Implement a smooth, immersive 4D scrolling experience, where:

-     * **Vertical Scrolling:** Navigate through the video feeds.
-     * **Horizontal/Vertical Scrolling:** Scroll through the video replies beneath each main video.
-     * **Video Interactivity:** Allow users to play or pause videos when scrolling and interacting with them.

-3. **Performance Optimization:**

-   * Ensure that both the video feed and video replies are rendered efficiently to minimize app lag.
-   * Implement lazy loading techniques to ensure that video data (both feeds and replies) is fetched only when needed.

-4. **UI/UX Consistency:**

-   * Maintain consistency with the app's design, ensuring the video elements align with the overall aesthetic of the app.
-   * Ensure that the user can easily identify the main video and its replies and can smoothly transition between the two.

-5. **Error Handling:**

-   * Properly handle errors such as failed API calls or no video replies, providing a graceful fallback in case of issues.

----

-#### **How to Submit the Project:**

-1. **Fork the GitHub Repository:**

-   * Fork and clone the provided GitHub repository.
-The repository already includes several features, so your task is to implement the 4D scrolling and video-to-video interaction functionality.

-2. **Raise a Pull Request:**

-   * Once the feature is implemented, test it thoroughly to ensure no bugs or crashes occur.
-   * Raise a pull request with a detailed description of the changes made (e.g., "Implemented 4D scrolling with video replies integration").

-3. **Submit the APK:**

-   * Build and attach the APK to the pull request.
-   * Ensure that the APK is free of bugs and works properly on both Android and iOS devices.

----

-#### **Evaluation Criteria:**

-* **Functionality:** All features must work seamlessly, with no crashes or errors during interaction.
-* **Performance:** The scrolling experience should be smooth, without lag, and should efficiently load video data.
-* **User Experience:** The app should feel immersive, responsive, and intuitive, with smooth transitions between videos and their replies.
-* **Code Quality:** The code should be clean, well-organized, and follow best practices.
+### Tasks

+#### 1. API Integration

+- Use the following endpoints:

+  - `https://api.wemotions.app/feed?page=1` — Fetch the list of main video feeds.
+  - `https://api.wemotions.app/posts/{id}/replies` — Fetch video replies linked to a specific video post.

+- Requirements:

+  - Dynamically display video feeds from the API.
+  - On tapping a video, fetch and display its video replies beneath it.
+  - Implement lazy loading for both video feeds and replies to optimize data usage and performance.

+#### 2. 4D Scrolling Implementation

+- Create a smooth, immersive 4D scrolling experience:

+  - **Vertical Scrolling:** Navigate through the list of main video feeds.
+  - **Nested Scrolling:** Allow vertical or horizontal scrolling through video replies under each main video.
+  - **Video Interactivity:** Enable play/pause functionality for videos during scrolling and user interaction.

+#### 3. Performance Optimization

+- Ensure efficient rendering of both video feeds and replies to prevent lag or stutters.
+- Apply lazy loading techniques to fetch video data only when necessary, reducing memory usage and network overhead.

+#### 4. UI/UX Consistency

+- Align all video elements with the app’s existing design and visual style.
+- Clearly distinguish main videos from their replies and enable smooth transitions between them.

+#### 5. Error Handling

+- Gracefully handle API failures or cases where no video replies are available.
+- Provide appropriate fallback UI or messages in such scenarios.

+### Submission Instructions

+1. **Fork the GitHub Repository**

+   - Fork and clone the repository provided for the project.
+   - The repository contains existing features; your task is to implement 4D scrolling and video-to-video reply functionality.

+2. **Raise a Pull Request**

+   - Thoroughly test your implementation to ensure stability and bug-free operation.
+   - Submit a pull request describing the changes (e.g., “Implemented 4D scrolling with video replies integration”).

+3. **Submit APK**

+   - Build the APK and attach it to your pull request.
+   - Ensure the APK works smoothly on both Android and iOS devices without issues.

+### Evaluation Criteria

+- **Functionality:** All assigned features work correctly without crashes or errors.
+- **Performance:** Scrolling is smooth and video data loads efficiently.
+- **User Experience:** The app delivers an immersive, responsive, and intuitive navigation experience.
+- **Code Quality:** Code is clean, modular, well-documented, and follows best practices.